TODAY’S READING FROM THE OLD TESTAMENT- 1 KINGS 1:1-53

 Literature has proven to be a useful tool in the past, but greater variety would be a blessing.
 Pray for the seed-sowing work of the Greek Bible Society and the Gideons in disseminating the Scriptures and SU in producing Bible reading aids.
 AMG founded the publishing house O Logos and operates five Christian bookstores around the nation; other publishing ministries include Pergamos and Anogeion.

 PRAYER: You are the Sovereign Lord of heaven and earth.
 Your counsel will not be thwarted.
 You have made Jesus (whom men crucified, but You raised from the dead) to be Lord and Christ in the ascension.
 We have the same certainties as the apostles to bolster our boldness.
 Fill us with Your Spirit and make us faithful witnesses, fervent intercessors, and strategic ambassadors.
+Give us pleasant words, words of grace, that will draw people to Your Son.
 In Jesus’ Name.
 Amen.